How Scaffolding Could Change the Way Your Child Learns

 6. Use visual aids.
 Visual aids like pictures and charts can help students visually represent their ideas to organize their understanding and grasp tricky concepts like sequencing or cause and effect.
 It is a tool to shape and guide student thinking.

-• Example: To help students understand the difference between to things, help them draw out a Venn diagram to highlight the individual concepts and how they are similar and different.
+• Example: To help students understand the difference between two things, help them draw out a Venn diagram to highlight the individual concepts and how they are similar and different.

 7. Check for understanding.
-While students are working through a difficult text or a new concept, pause throughout to check their understanding and redirect focus, if needed.
-Ask questions that are open-ended, guiding students to explore their own understanding.
+While students are working through a complex text or a new concept, pause throughout to check their knowledge and redirect focus if needed.
+Ask open-ended questions, guiding students to explore their understanding.

 The key to scaffolding is to set your students up for success.
-The end goal is for the student to learn or understand the lesson – how they get to that point may not be a straight line.
-It’s the teacher’s job to provide checkpoints and guidance along the way to understanding.
+The goal is for the student to learn or understand the lesson—how they get to that point may not be a straight line.
+The teacher’s job is to provide checkpoints and guidance along the way to understanding.

 Tips to Make Scaffolding Successful

 Understanding the concept of scaffolding in education is one thing, but implementing it is another.
-Putting scaffolding to work in a classroom setting will look completely different from one class to another depending on the students in the class.
-Here are some general tips for using scaffolding in a creative and efficient way in the classroom:
+Putting scaffolding to work in a classroom setting will look completely different from one class to another, depending on the students in the class.
+Here are some general tips for using scaffolding creatively and efficiently in the classroom:

 • Model the process of error detection and correction.
-Making mistakes is part of the learning process but it is important for students to learn how to identify and correct mistakes.
-As a teacher, you might simulate getting stuck with the problem then show your students how you might talk through the problem to find the solution instead of giving up.
+Making mistakes is part of learning, but students must learn to identify and correct mistakes.
+As a teacher, you might simulate getting stuck with the problem and then show your students how you might talk through the situation to find the solution instead of giving up.

 • Encourage students to become teachers.
-There are many things that can best be learned by doing.
-Once you’ve modeled the task for your students and have helped them complete the tasks themselves, encourage students who have completed the ask to help others who are still struggling.
-It will further their understanding of the concept and may help the struggling student see the problem in a new way.
+Many things can best be learned by doing.
+Once you’ve modeled the task for your students and helped them complete it themselves, encourage students who have completed the ask to help others who are still struggling.
+It will further their understanding of the concept and may help the struggling student see the problem differently.

 • Help students organize their thoughts.
-Giving students time to think is an important step in the learning process.
-After you describe and model a concept, give students an opportunity to organize their thoughts.
+Giving students time to think is an essential step in the learning process.
+After you describe and model a concept, allow students to organize their thoughts.
 You might ask them to create a word web or write an outline to help them focus in on the task at hand and identify areas where they still need guidance.

-• Make the lesson relevant and interesting.
-When teaching new concepts to students, it helps to start with something familiar or of interest to the student.
+• Make the lesson relevant and exciting.
+When teaching new concepts to students, it helps to start with something familiar or interesting to the student.
 If you can incorporate real-world examples, you can fast-track your students’ understanding.
 For example, a student who loves birds is more likely to focus on a text about parrots than one about an abstract concept.

 • Don’t put a time limit on the lesson.
-Everyone learns in their own time and putting a strict time limit on difficult lessons can hinder the learning process.
-You need to give your students time to think and work through the process themselves, even after you’ve modeled it.
-As you’re guiding your students to complete the task themselves, pause as often as necessary to provide additional instruction or to ask a guiding question.
+Everyone learns in their own time, and putting a strict time limit on difficult lessons can hinder the learning process.
+You must give your students time to think and work through the process, even after you’ve modeled it.
+As you guide your students to complete the task themselves, pause as often as necessary to provide additional instruction or ask a guiding question.

-Scaffolding is a powerful teaching tool that can be used in combination with other instructional techniques.
-In some cases, students may learn quickly and require little individual guidance while other students may need more help.
+Scaffolding is a powerful teaching tool that can be combined with other instructional techniques.
+In some cases, students may learn quickly and require little individual guidance, while other students may need more help.
 You might implement other teaching tools like differentiation or break the class into smaller groups based on their level of understanding.

 Additional Resources [+]